ENGAGE WITH COMPASS

-Parents or eligible students have the right to inspect and review the student’s education records maintained by USF St. Petersburg.
-USF St. Petersburg is not required to provide copies of records unless, for reasons such as great distance, it is impossible for parents or eligible students to review the records.
-USF St. Petersburg may charge a fee for copies.
+Parents or eligible students have the right to inspect and review the student’s education records maintained by USF St. Petersburg campus.
+USF St. Petersburg campus is not required to provide copies of records unless, for reasons such as great distance, it is impossible for parents or eligible students to review the records.
+USF St. Petersburg campus may charge a fee for copies.

 - School officials with legitimate educational interest

 - Other schools to which a student is transferring

 - Specified officials for audit or evaluation purposes

 - Appropriate parties in connection with financial aid to a student

 - Organizations conducting certain studies for or on behalf of the school